jakenester31/Javascript-QOL/README.md

 # Javascript-QOL
 simple quality of life javascript module.

+Check out the wiki overView for simple explainations and the wiki pages for each function for more indepth descriptions

 Reminder:
-Always check the changes from version to version, as certain functions may change or be removed/replaced with similar functions.
+Always check the changes from version to version, as certain functions may change or be removed/replaced with similar functions

-Also, I doubt there will be good documentation on each update as I'm making these changes while working on larger projects (currently on my magic circle repository).